4 Common School Transportation Complaints

 4. Bus Bullying Complaints

 Though schools frequently implement anti-bullying programs to reduce issues among students, problems may still arise on the bus where supervision may be limited.
-Complaints about bullying incidents on buses are common, highlighting where and when the issues may be occuring and providing details for school staff to intervene as necessary -- whether to speak privately with the involved students about the situation or to separate them while on the bus.
+Complaints about bullying incidents on buses are common, highlighting where and when the issues may be occurring and providing details for school staff to intervene as necessary -- whether to speak privately with the involved students about the situation or to separate them while on the bus.

-School transportation departments should provide an easily-accessible method for members of the community to deposit any complaints or comments they may have, and should be prepared to follow up on these complaints immediately and address any and all problems to ensure the safety of the students involved.
+School transportation departments should provide an easily accessible method for members of the community to deposit any complaints or comments they may have and should be prepared to follow up on these complaints immediately and address any and all problems to ensure the safety of the students involved.
 There are many software solutions available to assist with collecting, managing, and tracking these complaints, each with their own unique benefits and features.